doctorfree/Asciiville/README.md

 	-g indicates use gnome terminal emulator
 	-i indicates start asciiville in interactive mode
 	-I indicates display system info
-	-l indicates use lynx as the default command
-	-P script specifies the ASCIImatics script to run in visualizer pane -r indicates use retro terminal emulator
+	-l indicates use lynx web browser as the default command -P script specifies the ASCIImatics script to run in visualizer pane -r indicates use retro terminal emulator
 	-t indicates use tilix terminal emulator
-	-x indicates use xfce4 terminal emulator
+	-w indicates use w3m web browser as the default command -x indicates use xfce4 terminal emulator
 	-y indicates use ranger as the default command
 	-z indicates use neomutt/mutt as the default command